reproducible-reporting/stepup-reprep/docs/advanced_topics/sync_zenodo.md

   --description=zenodo_description.md
 ```

+The files will appear in the draft in the same order
+and the first is always selected as the default preview file.

 Add the `--dry-run` option to check the configuration without contacting Zenodo.
 It validates the configuration file, resolves the description,
 prints the metadata that would be sent to Zenodo and exits.